 - 1. Proposal Narrative.

 - 2. Budget Detail Worksheet and Narrative.

 - 3. Data Requested with Application.

-- 4. Memorandum of Understanding or Memorandum of Exemption.
+- 4. Memorandum of Understanding or Memorandum of Exemption (signed and currently dated).

+- 5. Letters of Commitment (LOC) (if applicable) (signed and currently dated).

-Information to Complete the Application for Federal Assistance (SF-424) Application for Federal Assistance (SF-424)
+Information to Complete the Application for Federal Assistance (SF-424)

+Application for Federal Assistance (SF-424)